kubepack/kubepack/docs/guides/scenario-11.md

 > New to Kubepack?
 Please start [here](/docs/concepts/README.md).

-#Scenario-10
+# Scenario-11

-**This doc is trying to explain how pack up command works and how someone can write user-defined install.sh file.**
+**This doc is trying to explain how pack up command works and how install.sh file is generated.**

 ![alt text](/docs/_testdata/test-11/test-11.jpg)